BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 ### **Thumbnail Panel**
 Right-click on the album artwork panel to access:
-- **Select Image** - Open a file dialog to choose an image
+- **Choose Artwork** - Open a file dialog to choose an image
+- **Manage Artwork Collection** - Review and edit all embedded pictures, types, descriptions, and ordering
-- **Remove Image** - Remove the currently embedded artwork
+- **Remove Artwork** - Remove the staged artwork
+- **Artwork Information** - Inspect format, dimensions, size, picture type, and processing behavior

 ### **Path Bar**
 Right-click on the folder path bar to access:
-- **Open Folder** - Open the current folder in Windows Explorer
+- **Open Source Location** - Open the current source in Windows Explorer
-- **Copy Path** - Copy the folder path to clipboard
+- **Copy Source** - Copy the displayed source path or source description

 ### **File List** (Per-File Mode only)
 Right-click on a file in the list to access:
+- **Play Audio Preview / Stop Audio Preview** - Audition supported audio without leaving the editor
-- **Copy Metadata** - Copy all metadata fields and thumbnail from the selected file
+- **Copy Metadata** - Copy all metadata fields and the complete artwork collection from the selected file
-- **Paste Metadata** - Apply previously copied metadata to the selected file
+- **Paste Metadata** - Stage the copied metadata and artwork collection on the selected file
 - **Remove Metadata** - Strip all metadata from the selected file
-- **Track Info** - Open detailed file and tag information for the selected file
+- **Track Information** - Inspect file identity, media properties, and tags for the selected file

 ## **Copyright**